-"Maxient" is a software for managing behavior records.
+"Maxient" is a software for managing student conduct records.
 This system will serve as the software for all relevant Title IX records.
-All records will be kept confidential and only shared with other

-College officials with a legitimate educational interest barring exigent circumstances or to protect the community's safety.
+All records will be kept confidential and will only be shared with College officials with a legitimate educational interest and/or where necessary in exigent circumstances or to protect the community's safety.